vectordotdev/vector/docs/about/data-model.md

 {% endcode-tabs-item %}
 {% endcode-tabs %}

-This normalizes the event structure and simplifies data processing throughoout the Vector pipeline.
+This normalizes the event structure and simplifies data processing throughout the Vector pipeline.
 This not only helps with performance, but it helps to avoid type human error when configuring Vector.

-#### Nested Keys
+### Nested Keys

 For simplicity and performance reasons, Vector represents nested keys with a `.` delimiter.
 This means that when Vector ingests nested data, it will flatten the keys and delimit hierarchies with a `.` character.
 Additionally, when Vector outputs data it will explode the map back into it's original nested structure.

 For example, if Vector ingests the following data: